geudde/attic-chest/pages/03.season-2/02.meeting-14/07.friend/docs.md

 <div class="author">Miss Ludlow com. by Miss Richardson</div>

-Oh! how tenacious Memory loves to dwell
+Oh! how tenacious memory loves to dwell
 On every scene where I have stray’d with thee!
 ’Tis she distinguishes each leafy tree,
 Each grassy lane — for thy sake lov’d so well!